 Meanwhile I cook and drain some pasta.
 I use penne because it’s normally what’s in the cupboard but any old shape will do.
 When the cheesy tomatoes are done it’s just the simple task of mixing them through the pasta with a bit more olive oil to make us think that we’re in the Mediterranean.
 I let some basil leaves wilt into the mixture too before serving.
 Again that’s a deviation from the original recipe where they were cooked with the cheese and tomatoes.
 I think that the herby flavour is preserved better with the bit of gentle steaming that results from being added at the end rather than being blitzed for 30-40 minutes in a hot oven.
 But do what you like if you have a go.
 I’m not the pasta police!

 I have to confirm it ticks and lot of boxes: easy-peasy, cheap, tasty and dead comforting.
-It’s definitely become a firm favourite on our weekday cooking repertoire.’
+Feta pasta is definitely become a firm favourite on our weekday cooking repertoire.’